tiagoporto/swill-boilerplate/README.md

 This boilerplate uses [gulp.spritesmith](https://www.npmjs.org/package/gulp.spritesmith) to generate bitmap sprites.

-When the sprite is generated, a file `_bitmap-sprite.{styl,scss}` is created with four mixins and the variables of the parameters of the images, like height and width (the names of the variables is the same of the original filename before the compilation).
+When the sprite is generated, a file `_bitmap-sprite.{styl,scss}` is created with four mixins and the variables of the parameters of the images, like height and width (the names of the variables are the same as the original filename before the compilation).

 Just use the mixins with the variables as parameters.